CQ/X de NO5W GPS-Enabled Software for Mobile Contesting

 6. Following validation CQ/X provides a means of connecting and uploading this information to the County Hunter websites

 7. Also following validation CQ/X provides a means of using the county line crossing file to create a KML file for Google Maps.
-Placing this file on a webserver allows distribution of the route on the internet using Google Maps.
+Placing this file on a webserver allows distribution of the route on the internet using Google Maps and, if it is planned to use APRS, a network link for including real-time APRS information on the map is inserted.
 See the Route Plans page for an example.

 Contest Operation